 1. What is a grudge?
 Do you have any grudges?
 If you feel comfortable, write a bit about your grudges.

 2. Why are grudges not good to have?
 Why are they bad for us?

-3. Whom are some of your heroes?
+3. Name some of your heroes?
 Do any of them have a grudge?
 How do they deal with grudges?
 Have they been able to overcome their grudge?